jtribe/ios-tools/README.md

     gemrat --pessimistic cocoapods cocoapods-check xcpretty gym deliver match bundle update
     ```
-- If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ see this [StackOverflow answer](http://stackoverflow.com/a/26780411/822249)
+- If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ see this [explanation](docs/manual-match.md)
 - If CircleCI is failing, and you **are using Carthage** then make sure your frameworks are being committed to Git as detailed above.
   - Also make sure you have added the Carthage Copy Frameworks run-script Build Phase in Xcode.
   - Also make sure that each Framework has its minimum deployment target set to **9.0** for Xcode 7.3.